 If you love the Victorian era and feel disappointed you haven’t lived a century ago, don’t despair – many things did not change anyway.
 Might be useful for your steampunk and Victorian-era RPG worldbuilding!
-Please leave this field emptyOh hello there It’s nice to meet you.
-Subscribe to the newsletter to receive a weekly update on… Read More
+I’ve just finished Victorian Women by Joan Perkin, and it was delightful.
+It’s a part of my ongoing quest of not writing my novel,…

 Is it okay if you give somebody a lift?
 What if you give back answers?
 Do you get cheek-ache reading the news?
 Take a look at this curated collection of useful and colorful words and phrases of Victorian slang and make your 19th-century-inspired games more fleshed-out!

 Today, we’re delving into The Victorian Dictionary of Slang & Phrase by James Redding Ware (Bodleian Library, University of Oxford, 2013) to uncover the long-lost gems of language that will add sparkle and sheen to your steampunk games.

 The book is a curious one – it was actually published in 1909, as Passing English of the Victorian Era: A Dictionary of Heterodox English, Slang, and Phrase, and the Oxford edition is just a facsimile (an exact reprint) with a new introduction.
 Ware was a very colorful persona with troubled youth, experience in grocery sales, and finally – a prolific writing career he has started in his late 20s.
 He was a journalist, a playwright, a songwriter, and a translator – all the while moonlighting as a writer of sensational ‘casebooks’ on weird and mysterious police investigations.
 His most popular book on this secret side is The Female Detective (published under the pseudonym Andrew Forrester), introducing the first ever professional female detective character, Miss Gladden, over 50 years before women were even allowed to join the police forces in the UK.